theshteves/stevenkneiser.com/blog/links.md

 > _(Specific to the U.S.)_

 Like many things,
-<br />you might take an interest in economics
+<br />you might not take an interest in economics
 <br />but economics certainly takes an interest in you!

 This single graph explains so much of the current economy around us [in the U.S.]. **In the last 20 years, what goods & services have become more expensive dollar-for-dollar & by how much?**